 Reesha joined Watsi on June 30th, 2015.
 Six years ago, Reesha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Reesha's most recent donation supported Naw Lah, a 24-year-old pregnant woman from Thailand, to fund a safe Caesarean section for her new baby.
+Reesha's most recent donation supported Christine, bright young woman from Kenya, to fund abdominal surgery.

 Naw Lah is a 24-year-old woman who lives in a refugee camp in Northern Thailand.
 She is 40 weeks pregnant with her first child.
 She recently went into labor and was brought to our medical partner's care center by Malteser International (MI) Thailand staff.
 The doctor there initially expected her to deliver the baby vaginally, but when labor stopped progressing, the obstetrician suspected that her baby was in distress.
 Fortunately, our medical partner, Burma Children Medical Fund (BCMF) is helping Naw Law to deliver her baby safely.
 On August 25th, she will undergo an emergency C-Section at BCMF's care center.
 Now, she needs help raising $1,500 to fund her procedure and care.